-In other words, using 'BayLum' for age calculation should not, and does not, prevent the user from a careful and critical examination of the measured OSL data.
-In particular, before running age calculations using the 'BayLum' package, it is important that the user already has identified potential problems - e.g., saturation and/or dose rate variability (see Heydari and Guérin, 2018, for adapted modelling solutions).
+In other words, using BayLum for age calculation should not, and does not, prevent the user from a careful and critical examination of the measured OSL data.
+In particular, before running age calculations using the BayLum package, it is important that the user already has identified potential problems - e.g. saturation and/or dose rate variability (see Heydari and Guérin, 2018, for adapted modelling solutions).

-144 3.
-First simple model and output
+3 First simple model and output

-145 We first ran the function Generate DataFile() for the OSL samples FER 1 and FER 3, 146 with the same lists of grains as those used for age calculation by Guérin et al. (2015b): all grains with 147 an uncertainty smaller than 20% on the first test dose signal were selected.
-A large number of grains 148 appeared to be in saturation for these samples (in Analyst, there is no intersection of the natural L/T 149 signal, or the sum of this sensitivity corrected natural signal and its uncertainty, with the dose-response 150 curve).
-As a result, following Thomsen et al. (2016) an additional selection criterion was added, based 151 on the curvature parameter of the dose-response curves.
-All grains for which the D_0 value, obtained 152 with Analyst as described by Guérin et al. (2015b), was smaller than 100 Gy, were rejected from the 153 analysis (note however that such a selection criterion may not be necessary when working with 'BayLum': Heydari and Guérin, 2018).
-154
+We first ran the function Generate DataFile() for the OSL samples FER 1 and FER 3, with the same lists of grains as those used for age calculation by Guérin et al. (2015b): all grains with an uncertainty smaller than 20% on the first test dose signal were selected.
+A large number of grains appeared to be in saturation for these samples (in Analyst, there is no intersection of the natural L/T signal, or the sum of this sensitivity-corrected natural signal and its uncertainty, with the dose-response curve).
+As a result, following Thomsen et al. (2016), an additional selection criterion was added, based on the curvature parameter of the dose-response curves.
+All grains for which the D_0 value, obtained with Analyst as described by Guérin et al. (2015b), was smaller than 100 Gy were rejected from the analysis (note however that such a selection criterion may not be necessary when working with BayLum: Heydari and Guérin, 2018).

-155 In practice, the data is contained in two folders named after the samples and provided as 156 Supplementary Material.
-Each folder contains one BIN/BINX-file (i.e. OSL measurements; note that 157 only a small fraction of the measured grains is included here Supplementary Material) and four CSV-158 files:
+In practice, the data are contained in two folders named after the samples and provided in the Supplement.
+Each folder contains one BIN/BINX-file (i.e. OSL measurements; note that only a small fraction of the measured grains is included in the Supplement) and four CSV files:

-159 - 'DiscPos.csv' lists all selected grains;

-160 - 'Rule.csv' gives the rules for generating L_x/T_x data (integration channels for both the natural 161 or regenerated and test dose signals, uncertainty arising from the reproducibility of the OSL 162 measurements, and number of SAR cycles to remove for curve fitting, if any - it may, for example, be 163 desirable to remove recycled points and/or IR depletion points);
+- "DiscPos.csv" lists all selected grains. - "Rule.csv" gives the rules for generating L_x/T_x data (integration channels for both the natural or regenerated and test dose signals, uncertainty arising from the reproducibility of the OSL measurements, and number of SAR cycles to remove for curve fitting, if any it may, for example, be desirable to remove recycled points and/or IR depletion points). - "DoseSource.csv" gives the laboratory source dose rate and its variance.

-- 164 'DoseSource.csv' gives the laboratory source dose rate and its variance; - 165 - 166 'DoseEnv.csv' gives the dose rate to which the sample was exposed during burial.
+- "DoseEnv.csv" gives the dose rate to which the sample was exposed during burial.

-We ran the function AgeS_Computation() with a prior age interval limited to between 10 ka and 100 ka for each sample (so that the bounds are far from the age values obtained using arithmetic mean of equivalent doses, namely 37 ± 2 ka and 40 ± 2 ka, respectively).
-The dose-response

-170 curves were fitted, as in Analyst in our previous study, with single saturating exponential functions 171 passing through the origin.
-All uncertainties, affecting both environmental and laboratory dose rates, 172 were included in the calculation, as is common practice in luminescence dating; however, the 173 covariance of ages was not modelled here, so the results are equivalent to those one would obtain by 174 running subsequent individual age calculations for each of the two samples.
+We ran the function AgeS_Computation() with a prior age interval limited to between 10 and 100 ka for each sample (so that the bounds are far from the age values obtained using the arithmetic mean of equivalent doses, namely 37 ± 2 and 40 ± 2 ka, respectively).
+The dose-response curves were fitted, as in Analyst in our previous study, with single saturating exponential functions passing through the origin.
+All uncertainties, affecting both environmental and laboratory dose rates, were included in the calculation, as is common practice in luminescence dating; however, the covariance of ages was not modelled here, so the results are equivalent to those one would obtain by running subsequent individual age calculations for each of the two samples.